 h160 x w300 x d150 cm

-*(asterisk) is an installation, armillary sphere formed
+*(asterisk) is an installation comprised of an armillary

 And then all of a sudden, there it was, clear as day: existence had suddenly unveiled itself.
 It had lost the harmless look of an abstract category: it was the very paste of things, this root was kneaded into existence.
 Or rather the root, the park gates, the bench, the sparse grass, all that had vanished: the diversity of things, their individuality, were only an appearance, a veneer.
 This veneer had melted, leaving soft, monstrous masses, all in disorder—naked, in a frightful, obscene nakedness.